ianroberts131/ianroberts131.github.io/_posts/2017-1-28-kevin-bacon.md

 28: David Gyasi              0  0  1  0  0  0  0  0  0  0  0  0  0  0  0  1  1  1  1  1  1  1  1  1  1  1  1  1  0
 ```

-Don't know about you, but my inner OCD approves of this matrix.
+Don't know about you, but my OCD approves of this matrix.
 We can see that our 1 link between Footloose and Interstellar is John Lithgow - he is the key link to the Bacon.

 Now for the search.
 Just for fun, I opted to return a string that describes the path to Kevin Bacon.
 For instance, after entering the 3 movies shown above, the path to Kevin Bacon from Leonardo DiCaprio is Wolf of Wallstreet with Matthew McConaughey, who was in Interstellar with John Lithgow, who was in Footloose with Kevin Bacon.
 The output of the `#find_kevin_bacon` function is thus as follows: